evazhang612/sokt-landing/_pages/technicals.md

 ## Sample Technical Courses
 Stay tuned for a CS course on Interpretability & Fairness in the spring!
 Click on courses I've taken to show the grade (if you really care about that type of thing, don't feel obliged.)

-*CS 229* - Machine Learning, Project on Importance of Financial Ratios on Investment Outcome {% raw %}
+*CS 229* - Machine Learning, Project on Which Financial Ratios Are good Predictors of Long-Term Investment Outcome {% raw %}
 <details>
     <summary>Grade</summary>
     A